-Private nonfarm payrolls in the US are projected to increase 215,000 (seasonally adjusted) in tomorrow’s May update from the Labor Department, according to The Capital Spectator’s median econometric point forecast.
-The expected monthly rise is substantially below the previously reported increase of 273,000 for April.
+Private nonfarm payrolls in the US are projected to increase by 178,000 (seasonally adjusted) in tomorrow’s update for May from the Labor Department, based on The Capital Spectator’s median point forecast for several econometric estimates.
+The prediction reflects a moderately lower gain vs. the 213,000 increase in April.

 R-1: A linear regression model that analyzes the historical record of ADP private payrolls in context with the Labor Department’s estimate of US private payrolls.
 The historical relationship between the variables is applied to the more recently updated ADP data to project the government’s estimate of private payrolls.
 The computations are run in R.